-Agencies continue to increase oversight with procurement fraud investigation crimes against contracting agencies.
+Agencies continue to increase oversight with government contract investigations for Government procurement fraud and prosecuting crimes against federal contracting agencies.

 General Areas Where Contracts are Vulnerable to Government Procurement Fraud Crimes

 Both large contractors and small businesses are implicated by the drastic laws associated with government contracting.
-Areas of prime target for criminal activity include: SBA small business government contract fraud crimes– include the SBA 8(a) Program, HUBZone, Service Disabled Veteran Owned Small Business Programs, False Claims Act violations, wire fraud, conspiracy charges, Anti-Kickback violations, conspiracy to obtain government contracts through fraud and misrepresentation, defective pricing and other areas of defrauding the federal government.
+Areas of prime target for criminal activity include: SBA small business government contract fraud crimes– including the SBA 8(a) Program, SBA HUBZone, Service Disabled Veteran Owned Small Business Programs (SDVOSB fraud) , False Claims Act violations, wire fraud, conspiracy charges, Anti-Kickback violations, conspiracy to obtain government contracts through fraud and misrepresentation, defective pricing and other areas of defrauding the federal government.

 Procurement Fraud Indicators

-The following are a few of the common indicators of procurement fraud crimes and criminal activity.
+The following are a few of the common indicators of government procurement fraud crimes and criminal activity.

 - Contractor delays in producing requested data or documents